 Make the most of your InterRailing experience

 An InterRail Pass is a type of train ticket that can be used to travel throughout Europe for relatively low cost.
 The InterRail Global Pass is valid in 30 countries and can be used to travel from country to country.
 You can get a Flexi pass which allows you to travel on a certain number of days or a continuous pass which allows you to travel on any day you choose.
 The InterRail One Country Pass can be used for travel within one country only.

-What countries can you go InterRailing to?
+Where can you go InterRailing?

 InterRail passes are valid in the following countries: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Luxembourg, FYR Macedonia, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.

 - All European residents can get an InterRail Passes